HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ## 2024-11:

+- refine the DiigoH Outliner methods
+  - ...

   - standardized navigation (regardless of currentDevise) still needs improvement.
   - try TwMws since it has the best dataCapture methodology
     - add a link ( after confirming OAuth is in effect )
       - validate this before resuming the SoW discussion